christiansassi/blockchain-project/README.md

 ## Motivations

-Cryptocurrencies are increasingly used worldwide, but for many, this method of payment remains mysterious and, at times, unreliable—especially due to associations with the dark web and lack of oversight.
+Cryptocurrencies are increasingly used worldwide, but for many, this method of payment remains mysterious and, at times, unreliable, especially due to associations with the dark web and lack of oversight.
 Despite this, a growing number of legitimate businesses are adopting cryptocurrencies to reach new customer segments.

 However, there are still very few safeguards when using cryptocurrencies as a form of payment.
 Once funds are sent, they’re gone, and buyers must fully trust the seller’s integrity.
-As the internet has shown us time and again, that trust is not always justified—regardless of the payment method.
+As the internet has shown us time and again, that trust is not always justified, regardless of the payment method.

 This is where **Janus** comes in.
 Janus is a smart contract designed to offer **security and guarantees to buyers**, while helping **sellers build trust** with their customers and increase sales.